aptos-labs/developer-docs/docs/community/aptos-style.md

 - Break up walls of text (long passages of text) into smaller chunks for easier reading.
 - Use lists.
 When you use lists, keep each item as distinct as you can from another item.
 - Provide context.
 Your readers can be beginner developers or experts in specialized fields.
 They may not know what you are talking about without any context.
-- Use shorter sentences (26 words or less) They are easier to understand (and translate).
+- Use shorter sentences (26 words or fewer) They are easier to understand (and translate).
 - Define acronyms and abbreviations at the first usage in every topic.
 - Keep in mind our documentation is written in US English, but the audience will include people for whom English is not their primary language.
 - Avoid culturally specific references, humor, names.